Fayyaz-ur-Rehman1/w3-school-project/readme.md

 > id is use in attribute id work in colising tag > that is called id and most important is any palce that id use that is called id
 # file path
 > file path is use  a path of image src and image src past in attribute that is called file path
+# head html
+>css all work in head  and tittle and style meta link that work in head that is called head